xxblx/webquotes/README.md

 ### Add quote
 * uri: /api/quotes/add
 * method: POST
-* mandatory parameters: text
+* mandatory parameters: select_token, verify_token and text
 * optional parameters: title and tag, tag can be used multiple times if you would like to set a few tags
 * returns: json with quote_id

 ### Rate quote
 * uri: /api/quotes/rate
 * method: POST
-* mandatory parameters: quote_id and action ('up' or 'down')
+* mandatory parameters: select_token, verify_token, quote_id and action ('up' or 'down')

 ### Get quotes
 * uri: /api/quotes/get
 * method: GET
+* mandatory parameters: select_token and verify_token
 * optional parameters:
     * quote_id - request one quote with given quote_id, if quote_id is used other parameters are ignored
     * tag_id - request quotes with given tag_id